 What homes are currently available for rent in your neighborhood?
 Drive your area, look for “For Rent” signs, and call to inquire.
 When you do this, you can ask questions to gauge if the house for rent is similar to your home.
 It’s always good to do a little competitive analysis as well.

-Much like a tenant would, determine a budget and find out what you can rent in your neighborhood for that budget.
+Much like a resident would, determine a budget and find out what you can rent in your neighborhood for that budget.
 In “tenant mode,” start comparing your house to the available options to determine which place you would rent for that budget.

 For example, what are your options if you have $1,500 a month and want to live in this neighborhood?